Day Trip to Chimayó

 Breakfast on the Road to Chimayó

 Before your day trip to Chimayó, grab a quick Santa Fe breakfast.
 A breakfast burrito is often the local’s choice for on-the-go nourishment.
 Bacon and red chile?
 Sausage and green?
 The choice is yours.
 If you would like to take more time to enjoy your morning meal—maybe you’d prefer it smothered—Tia Sophia’s or Plaza Café Downtown are conveniently located in downtown Santa Fe.
+And because we know that one breakfast burrito will not suffice, check out the stops along the Breakfast Burrito Tour to sate your hunger on all of the other Santa Fe mornings.

 The Weavers of Chimayó